ajithsaravanan/Instamojo-Opencart-2.3.X/README.md

 #### Manual Installation:

 1. Copy the contents of `upload` directory(the folders inside upload directory in plugin) into your OpenCart installation root directory.
-2. Navigate to Extensions > Payment from admin panel menu.
+2. Navigate to `Extensions > Extensions` from admin panel menu and select `Payments` in the dropdown.
-3. Look for the Instamojo in Payment List.
+3. Look for the Instamojo in Payments List.
 4. Click on green Install button(the button have + icon).

 ## Configuration